wathela/PyMerger/README.md

 ## Overview

-PyMerger is a Python tool that a Deep Residual Neural Network model to identify BBH mergers without the need for data whitening or band-passing.
+PyMerger is a Python tool that uses a Deep Residual Neural Network model to identify BBH mergers without the need for data whitening or band-passing.
 The model is trained on three sub-detectors combined data of ET.

 ## Installation